ravinayak/perchwell_assignment/README.md

    }
    ```

-   d.
-PATCH /api/v1/buildings/id: This endpoint allows us to edit a building information.
+   d. **PATCH /api/v1/buildings/id**: This endpoint allows us to edit a building information.
 Its format is similar to POST
    JSON Format

 - **Create Building**: